mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 currently running animation (if any).
 Then we'll need to get the current transform present on our element.
 Finally, we can start the new animation.

-Let's abstract our animation into a `move` function which takes a target `transform` string.
-We'll also add `animateRight` and `animateLeft` functions which are hooked up to two buttons so we can run the animations by clicking those buttons.
+Let's abstract our animation into a `move` function which takes `transformStart` and `transformEnd` string arguments.
+We'll also add `animateRight` and `animateLeft` functions which are hooked up to two buttons, so we can run the animations by clicking those buttons.

 ```html
 <button onclick="animateLeft()">Left</button>